KumihoArts/BepInExProfiler/README.md

 ## Bugs / feedback

 Open an [issue](../../issues).
 Include the log file and what you were doing when it broke.
+Or for small stuff, DM me on discord: sly97.

 ---